 Appropriately Uses Anti-Psychotic Medication

-This tells you the percentage of patients who were given antipsychotic medications.
-These drugs are sometimes used for several conditions, such as cognitive disorders.
+This is the percent of patients who were prescribed antipsychotic medications.
+These medications may be used for treating several conditions, including Alzheimer's or other dementias.

 Appropriately Uses Anti-Anxiety Medication